 The Procedure for Getting a Dental Bridge

 Getting a dental bridge requires several steps.
 First, your dentist will examine your teeth and gums to determine if a bridge is your best option.
 Your dentist may recommend that you undergo treatment for gum disease or tooth decay as necessary to ensure the success of your dental bridge.
+They are often part of a full mouth rehabilitation.

 If you and your dentist decide that you are ready for a bridge, your dentist will prepare the adjacent teeth, which will serve as anchors for the bridge.
 More specifically, your dentist removes a small amount of enamel from the adjacent teeth, also known as abutment teeth, to make room for the caps that will hold your new dental bridge in place.